Updated March 17, 2026

 We all wanted more crepes so returned to La Crepe du Jour.

-Jay and I were out of steam so booked a couple's massage at Serendipity Wellness Spa: 925 S Main Street, Frankenmuth.
+The girls wanted to spend their last day in Frankemuth doing their own thing so Jay and I booked booked a couple's massage at Serendipity Wellness Spa: 925 S Main Street, Frankenmuth.

 This spa offers a wide range of services, from manicures to massages, providing more than just beauty treatments.
 Located within the charming river shops of Frankenmuth, it's an ideal place to unwind and pamper yourself.
 The friendly and expert staff ensure top-notch customer service.